-4.5 The efficiency of the ACPW algorithm
+4.6 The efficiency of the ACPW algorithm

 To promote the efficiency of the ACPW algorithm, we parallelize it with MPI technology.
 The time consumption of each case is nearly the same.
-Hence, we can use one group of experimental results to elucidate the efficiency of the ACPW algorithm.
-Because the ADJ-method cannot be parallelized because each input depends on the output of the previous step, its time consumption is not changed.
-Moreover, because this method generally uses 4~8 initial guess fields to obtain the optimal value, we use one and four initial first guess fields to determine the CNOPs.
-The time consumptions of the ADJ-method and ACPW algorithm are shown in Table 8.
+Hence, we can use a group of experimental results to elucidate the efficiency of the ACPW algorithm.
+Because the ADJ method cannot be parallelized because each input depends on the output of the previous step, its time consumption is not changed.
+Moreover, because this method generally uses $4 \sim 8$ initial guess fields to obtain the optimal value, we use 1 and 4 initial guess fields to determine the CNOPs.
+The time consumption of the ADJ method and the ACPW algorithm are shown in Table 8.